 Mission and Direction

-The Human Augmentation Technologies Lab (HAT lab) group (formerly known as AMSaC lab) was formed at Michigan State University in 2001 by Dr. Andrew Mason.
+The Human Augmentation Technologies Lab (HATlab) group (formerly known as AMSaC lab) was formed at Michigan State University in 2001 by Dr. Andrew Mason.
 Since its founding, mission of this research group has been to develop innovative integrated circuit and microsystem approaches that enable a bridging between novel nano/micro-sensor technologies and high impact biomedical and environmental applications.
-While members of the AMSaC group typically develop expertise in solid-state devices, microelectronics, and microfabrication techniques, an inherent focus of the group is system-level integration of principles from multiple science/engineering/medicine disciplines across multiple design scales, from nano-technologies to software architectures, to address the challenges of autonomous wearable/implantable sensory microsystem.
-To that end, in recent years, we have greatly expanded our contributions in hardware efficient machine learning algorithms for embedded real-time signal processing of sensor and sensor array responses.
+While members of the HATlab group typically develop expertise in solid-state devices, microelectronics, microfabrication techniques and real-time machine learning algorithms, an inherent focus of the group is the convergence and system-level integration of principles from multiple disciplines (including engineering, physical sciences, neuroscience, medicine and psychology), across multiple design scales, from nano-technologies to software architectures, in order to address the challenges of autonomous wearable/implantable sensory microsystems.

 Other areas of significant contribution include brain-machine-interface (BMI) and sensor technologies for biomedical research.
-Our work in the BMI field of has focused primarily on implantable neural recording and hardware-efficient spike sorting methods where we have pioneered approaches for massively high channel count recording arrays and recently directed efforts toward adaptive neurotechnologies.
-Our work in biosensor technologies has focused on development of instrumentation circuits and sensing platforms suitable to record the behavior of membrane protein arrays with many applications to biomedical research and new laboratory and clinical platforms to study and treat antibiotic resistance.
+Our work in the BMI field of has focused primarily on implantable neural recording and hardware-efficient spike sorting methods where we have pioneered approaches for massively high channel count recording arrays.
+Our work in biosensor technologies has focused on the development of portable biological sensors using electrochemical interfaces and on instrumentation circuits and sensing platforms suitable to record the behavior of membrane protein arrays with many applications to biomedical research and new laboratory and clinical platforms to study and treat antibiotic resistance.

 Inherent to the multidisciplinary nature of work in the HAT lab is the close affiliation with many other researchers and research groups.
 Our research partners and collaborators include: